json-schema-org/json-schema-org.github.io/example2.md

 -   *format* support is optional, and as such other tools may ignore this keyword: this can lead to a different validation outcome for the same data;
 -   it uses regular expressions: care should be taken not to use any advanced features (such as lookarounds), since they may not be supported at the other end;
--   it uses *$schema* to express the need to use draft v6 compliant processing, but not all tools support draft v6 (in fact, most don't support it).
+-   it uses *$schema* to express the need to use draft v6 compliant processing, but not all tools support draft v6.